cretz/fusty/docs/jobs.md

   concatenated in alphabetical order.
   * `FILEPATH` - The file path to fetch.
     * `compression` - If present, this is the compression used by the file.
 Only `gzip` supported currently.
+* `scrubbers` - Optional array of scrubbers.
+A scrubber is a string or pattern to remove or replace in the output.
+They are useful to remove sensitive data such as passwords.
+Each item in the array may have the following:
+  * `type` - Optional scrubber type of `simple`, `regex`, or `regex_substitute`.
+The default is `simple`.
+A `simple` scrubber simply looks for the `search` string and removes or replaces it with `replace`.
+A `regex` scrubber uses regex for the `search` and removes or replaces it with the exact value in `replace`.
+A `regex_substitute` scrubber uses regex for the `search` and removes or replaces it with `replace` which can contain regex substitution parameters.
+  * `search` - Required string to search for.
+If the type is `simple`, this is just normal text.
+If the type is `regex` or `regex_substitute` this is a regex pattern to match.
+Like command expectations, if the regular expression doesn't start with a caret (i.e. `^`) then all prefixes are matched (i.e. `.*` is implicitly prepended).
+Similarly if the regular expression doesn't end with a dollar sign (i.e. `$`) then all suffixes are matched (i.e. `.*` is implicitly appended).
+  * `replace` - Optional replacement string.
+If the type is `simple` or `regex` this is just normal text.
+If the type is `regex_substitute`, this is a replacement string which can contain substitution parameters.
+By default this is an empty string which effectively just removes the text found in `search`.
 * `template_values` - An object with keys as template variable names and values as template values.
 See below for more information.

 ## Template Variables

-The text for `command`, `expect`, and `expect_not` can use a "template variable".
+The text for `commands.command`, `commands.expect`, `commands.expect_not`, `scrubbers.search`, `scrubbers.replace` can
+use "template variables".
 A template variable is a variable that can be replaced by something inheriting this configuration.
 For instance, a job can set the value of a template variable that is used in a generic.
 Similarly a device-job entry can set the value of a template variable used by the job or the job generic.

 Template variables are words that are surrounded by two curly braces.
 Therefore a command that is `foo {{bar}}` can have a template variable named `bar` that will be replaced in the text for each device the job runs.
 So if the `bar`